Urban Planning

 The closest comparable data for the 4 Digit Course Urban Planning is from the 2 Digit Course Architecture and Related Services.

-The most common occupations Architecture and Related Services majors, by number of employees, are Architects, except landscape and naval, Other managers, and Other designers.
+The most common occupations for Architecture and Related Services majors, by number of employees, are Architects, except landscape and naval, Other designers, and Other managers.

 View Data